 The Faculty of Music is recognised internationally as a centre of excellence for teaching and research in musicology from medieval times to the present day, composition and performance, and for its world-leading position in evolving academic fields such as ethnomusicology and the psychology of music.

 Through its undergraduate and postgraduate programmes, the Faculty offers a highly stimulating environment for students interested in a practical, scholarly and creative engagement with music, supporting their development as musicologists, performers and composers.
 The Faculty brings together a community of leading academics whose contribution to interdisciplinary research programmes and a wider understanding and appreciation of music has a significant impact on scholarship and performance worldwide.

 Through the support of alumni and friends, the Faculty is hoping to continue to support three key strategic priorities:

 - Academic Teaching, Research and Performance

 If you would like to help support the Faculty, donations can be made in a number of ways:

 If you would like to discuss giving support for a specific project, please contact Professor Michael Burden on 01865 279526.

-In 2014/2015 support from alumni and friends contributed towards a number of great purchases and projects including:
+Support from alumni and friends contributed towards a number of great purchases and projects including: